 Awards can only be conferred to public sector institutions that have ownership of the nominated initiatives.
-Implementing agencies working on a consultancy basis are not eligible for UNPSA.
+Implementing agencies working on a consultancy basis are not eligible for the UNPSA.

 The award goes to the initiative and the institution that is responsible for implementing it, not to the individual that initiated or implemented it, nor to the country as such.
 An individual cannot be awarded.

 In the case of public-private partnerships, the recognition goes to the public-sector institution.

 DISQUALIFICATION

 Applications will be disqualified for the following reasons:

 - 1. Failure to observe the submission rules for the application

 - 2. Any conflict of interest and non-adherence to the process by those concerned

 - 3. Presenting misleading and false information and supporting documents

 - 4. Inability to provide sufficient documentation to review the initiative

 - 5. Unethical behaviour, including undue pressure on any person involved in the evaluation and selection process

 REVOCATION OF THE AWARD

 An award can be revoked at any point, if it has been established that an institution has failed to observe the UNPSA rules.

+personal capacity who meet annually at UN Headquarters in New York.
+The Committee is responsible for supporting the work of ECOSOC concerning the promotion and development of public administration and governance among Member States notably in relation to the 2030 Agenda for Sustainable Development and in support of the implementation and progress reviews of the Sustainable Development Goals.

 ANNEX: UN REGIONAL GROUPS

 Africa

-Gabon Angola Benin Gambia Botswana Ghana Burkina Faso Guinea Burundi Cabo Verde Kenya Cameroon Lesotho Central African Republic Liberia Chad Libya Comoros Madagascar Congo Malawi
+Gabon Angola Benin Gambia Botswana Ghana Burkina Faso Guinea Guinea-Bissau Burundi Cabo Verde Kenya Cameroon Lesotho Central African Republic Liberia Libya Comoros Madagascar Malawi

-Côte d'Ivoire Democratic Republic of the Congo Djibouti Egypt Equatorial Guinea Eritrea
+Congo Côte d'Ivoire Democratic Republic of the

+Congo Djibouti Egypt

 Algeria

-Ethiopia Guinea-Bissau Mali Mauritania Mauritius Morocco Mozambique
+Equatorial Guinea

+Eritrea

-Niger Nigeria Rwanda São Tomé and Príncipe Senegal Seychelles Sierra Leone Somalia South Africa South Sudan Sudan Eswatini Togo Tunisia Uganda
+Ethiopia Niger Nigeria Rwanda

+São Tomé and Príncipe Senegal

+Seychelles Sierra Leone Somalia South Africa South Sudan Sudan Eswatini Togo Tunisia Uganda

-United Republic of Tanzania Zambia
+United Republic of

-Zimbabwe
+Tanzania Zambia Zimbabwe

 Asia and the Pacific

+Afghanistan

+Bahrain Bangladesh

+Bhutan

+Brunei Darussalam

-Afghanistan Bahrain Bangladesh Bhutan Brunei Darussalam Cambodia China
+Cambodia China

-Cyprus Democratic People's Republic of Korea Fiji
+Cyprus Democratic People's Republic of Korea

+Fiji India Indonesia

-India Indonesia Iran (Islamic Republic of)
+Iran (Islamic Republic of)

-Iraq Japan
+Iraq Japan Jordan Kazakhstan Kiribati

-Kazakhstan Kiribati Kuwait
+Kuwait

-Jordan

 Kyrgyzstan

+Mali

+Mauritania

+Mauritius

+Morocco

 Namibia

+Mozambique

 Lao People's Republic

 Lebanon Malaysia Maldives

 Marshall Islands Micronesia (Federated

-States of) Mongolia Myanmar Nauru Nepal
+States of) Mongolia Myanmar Nauru Nepal Oman Pakistan

-Oman Pakistan Palau

-Papua New Guinea Philippines Qatar

-Republic of Korea
+Palau Papua New Guinea Philippines Qatar Republic of Korea

 Samoa

-Saudi Arabia Singapore Solomon Islands Sri Lanka
+Saudi Arabia Singapore Solomon Islands

-Syrian Arab Republic
+Sri Lanka Syrian Arab Republic

 Tajikistan Thailand Timor-Leste Tonga Turkey\ Turkmenistan Tuvalu

 United Arab Emirates

 Uzbekistan Vanuatu Vietnam Yemen

+Eastern Europe

-Albania Estonia Romania Armenia Georgia Russian Federation Serbia Azerbaijan Hungary Belarus Latvia Slovakia Bosnia and Herzegovina Lithuania Slovenia The former Yugoslav Bulgaria Montenegro Republic of Macedonia Croatia Poland Ukraine Czech Republic Republic of Moldova
+Albania Estonia Romania Armenia Georgia Russian Federation Azerbaijan Hungary Serbia Belarus Slovakia Latvia Bosnia and Herzegovina Lithuania Slovenia Bulgaria Montenegro The former Yugoslav Republic of Macedonia Croatia Poland Czech Republic Republic of Moldova

 Latin America and the Caribbean

-Antigua and Barbuda Dominica Nicaragua Argentina Dominican Republic Panama Bahamas Ecuador Paraguay Barbados El Salvador Peru Belize Grenada Saint Kitts and Nevis Bolivia (Plurinational State Guatemala of) Saint Vincent and the Guyana Brazil Grenadines Haiti Chile Suriname Honduras Colombia Trinidad and Tobago Jamaica Costa Rica Mexico Cuba Venezuela (Bolivarian Republic of)
+Antigua and Barbuda Dominica Nicaragua Argentina Dominican Republic Panama Bahamas Ecuador Paraguay Barbados El Salvador Belize Grenada Saint Kitts and Nevis Bolivia (Plurinational State Guatemala Saint Lucia of) Guyana Saint Vincent and the Brazil Grenadines Haiti Chile Suriname Honduras Colombia Trinidad and Tobago Jamaica Costa Rica Mexico Uruguay Cuba Venezuela (Bolivarian Republic of)

 Western Europe and Other Groups

 Andorra Australia Austria Belgium Canada Denmark Finland France Germany Greece Iceland Ireland Israel Italy Liechtenstein Luxembourg Malta Monaco Netherlands New Zealand Norway Portugal San Marino Spain Sweden Switzerland Turkey United Kingdom United States of America

 -- -- ---

 \Turkey, participates fully in both WEOG and the Asian and Pacific regional groups, but for electoral purposes is considered a member of WEOG only.
 For the purposes of the UNPSA initiatives submitted by Turkey will be evaluated under WEOG.